alastairhm/0x32/content/posts/sixmonths.md

 Doesn't time fly, been at my new job with the DWP six months now.

-Still enjoying it, learning new tools and techinques as they say everyday is a school day.
+Still enjoying it, learning new tools (Nomad, Pact, etc) and techinques as they say everyday is a school day.

 I a major part of it is the team I joined, most welcoming and helpful bunch, looking forward to the next six months.